cs-fullstack-2020-spring/200421-mern-crud-mini-bdavis171/README.md

 # 20-04-21 MERN CRUD Mini Project
 ## Library Card Records

+### All requirements met!
+Would have liked to se more detail on your wire frame.
+Nice touch with the personal styling and more comments in your client.
+### Score : 5/5

 ### Workflow
 - Draw a wire frame illustrating all pages and how you can navigate from one page to the next
 - Include the wire frame in your repo